Great horned owl: Birds

 While galliforms are widely reported, the few cases where great horned owls locally turn to birds as the primary food source over mammals, these may often be local responses to the abundance of breeding water birds or concentrations of roosting water birds, since they tend to roost in relatively open spots.
 They have been known to predate more than 110 different species of assorted water bird.
-In prairie wetlands of North Dakota, avian prey, primarily represented by ducks and the American coot (Fulica americana) came to represent 65% by number and 83% by biomass of the diet of the local owls, also including secondarily grebes, smaller rails and shorebirds as well as upland-based species like grey partridge (Perdix perdix), sharp-tailed grouse and passerines.
+In prairie wetlands of North Dakota, avian prey, primarily represented by ducks and the American coot (Fulica americana) came to represent 65% by number and 83% by biomass of the diet of the local owls, also including secondarily grebes, smaller rails, loons, shorebirds and seabirds, as well as upland-based species like grey partridge (Perdix perdix), sharp-tailed grouse and passerines.
 77% of the ducks in that study were juveniles, the largest duck being a male mallard (Anas platyrhnychos) weighing approximately 1250 g, but nearly all the coots were adults.
 On Protection Island, Washington, where they are no native land mammals, rhinoceros auklets (Cerorhinca monocerata), both adults and nestlings, were the most numerous prey, present in 93% of 120 pellets.
 Species as large as adult Canada geese, snow goose and great blue herons have been successfully killed.
+Medium-sized birds of prey (even other species of owl) are also taken.
 The nestlings of even larger species like trumpeter swans (Cygnus buccinator), American white pelicans (Pelecanus eryhtrorhynchos), brown pelicans (Pelecanus occidentalis) and sandhill cranes (Grus canadensis) have also been killed by these owls.

 Other assorted birds are taken seemingly at random opportunity.
 The predatory effect of this species on other raptorial birds, which is often considerable, is explored in the following section.
 In Brazil, it was found in a small study that birds overall outnumbered mammals in pellets, although most were not determined to species and the ones that were shown a tremendously diverse assemblage of birds with no obvious dietary preference.
 Although not usually numerically significant, 86 species of passerine have been taken by great horned owls.
-Members from most North American families are known as prey, although among smaller types such as chickadees, warblers, sparrows, cardinals, wrens and most tyrant flycatchers only a few species from each have been recorded.
+Members from most North American families are known as prey, although among smaller types such as chickadees, warblers, sparrows, cardinalids, wrens and most tyrant flycatchers only a few species from each have been recorded.
 Nonetheless, an occasionally unlucky migrant or local breeder is sometimes snatched.
 Fledgling songbirds are regularly taken in spring and summer.
 The smallest avian prey known for great horned owls are the 5.8 g blue-grey gnatcatcher (Polioptila caerulea) and the 6.2 g ruby-crowned kinglet (Regulus calendula).
 Somewhat larger bodied families are more prominent, i.e. the corvids (14 species) and icterids (14 species) and, secondarily, the kingbirds (Tyrannus ssp.), thrushes, mimids and European starling (Sturnus vulgaris).
 This is likely due to the fact that the larger passerines usually roost in relatively open spots and have larger, more conspicuous nests.
 Crows and ravens tend to be grabbed off of their communal roosts by night.